ankitakapoor2412/ankitakapoor2412-Traffic-Management-using-Vertex-Cover-and-SAT-Solver/README.md

 a4-ece650.cpp - This is the main file which calls the FindVertexCover.cpp file.
 FindVertexCover.h - It is the header file for FindVertexCover.cpp.
 FindVertexCover.cpp - This file finds the vertex cover of the given vertices and the edges using sat solver.

-prj-ece650 - This file uses threads and compare three different sat solves: CNF SAT solver, Approx-1, Approx-2.
+prj-ece650 - This file uses threads and compare three different sat solvers: CNF SAT solver, Approx-1, Approx-2.

 doctest.h - Header file for test.cpp. test.cpp - It is the test file.
 CMakeLists.txt - It generates the executables for .cpp files.
 README.md - It contains the information about the files for the project.